g-booker/NormalBreast/README.md

-# NormalBreast
+# A Multimodal Investigation of Histomorphological and Molecular Features of Normal Breast Tissue to Explore Ageing-Related Changes in Germline BRCA1/2 Individuals

-Code from my MRes Translational Cancer Medicine lab rotation project.
-This repository contains scripts for differential expression (DE) analysis using publicly available datasets on normal breast tissue.
-The project focuses on identifying age-related and gBRCA1/2 gene expression changes in normal breast fibroblasts.
+Code used in my MRes Translational Cancer Medicine lab rotation project 1, which focused on identifying ageing-related histo gBRCA1/2 gene expression changes in normal breast fibroblasts.
+This repository contains scripts different parts of my project, including: differential expression (DE) analysis of fibroblasts using publicly available datasets on normal breast tissue.